Top Gun: Maverick: Writing

 During scripting discussions in Paris in 2017, where Cruise was shooting for Mission: Impossible – Fallout, Kosinski pitched two ideas to Cruise.
 The first focused on the severed relationship between Maverick and Goose's son, set against a dangerous combat mission.
 The second focused on Maverick's current place in the Navy as part of the "Darkstar" program and the secrecy surrounding it.
-With Kosinski in place as director, Only the Brave (2017) screenwriter Eric Warren Singer boarded the film to rewrite the script by August 2017.
+With Kosinski in place as director, Eric Warren Singer joined the film to rewrite the script by August 2017, after previously cowriting Kosinski's 2017 film Only the Brave.
 In October 2018, McQuarrie, a frequent collaborator of Cruise, was brought in for rewrites during production.
 McQuarrie opted to mostly ignore the first film during the writing process in order to make a film that could stand on its own merits without trying to outdo the original.
 He also flew with the Blue Angels in preparation.
 By January 2020, final screenplay credits were given to Ehren Kruger, Singer, and McQuarrie, while story credit was attributed to Craig and Marks.